An aerial photo of operations

 Operational excellence

-Our largest liquids system plays a key role in delivering Canadian and U.S. crude oil supplies to markets around North America with strategically located storage terminals in Hardisty, AB.; Cushing, OK; and Houston, TX.
+Our largest liquids system plays a key role in delivering Canadian and U.S. crude oil supplies to markets around North America with strategically located storage terminals in Hardisty, AB.; Cushing OK; and Houston, TX.
 The Canadian portion of the pipeline runs from Hardisty, AB, east through Manitoba where it turns south and crosses the border into North Dakota.
-From there, it runs south through South Dakota to Steele City, NB, where it splits – one arm running east through Missouri for deliveries into Wood River and Patoka, IL, with the other running south through Oklahoma to Cushing and onward to Port Arthur and Houston, TX.
+From there, it runs south through South Dakota to Steele City, Neb., where it splits – one arm running east through Missouri for deliveries into Wood River and Patoka, Ill., with the other running south through Oklahoma to Cushing and onward to Port Arthur and Houston, TX.

 In Alberta, our Grand Rapids Pipeline System (460 km/287 mi) connects producing areas northwest of Fort McMurray, to terminals in the Edmonton/Heartland regions, including the TransMountain Terminal.
 Our White Spruce Pipeline System (72 km/45 mi) transports crude oil produced at the Canadian Natural Resources Limited Horizon Oil Sands Facility to the Grand Rapids Pipeline.